Home

 These aren't complicated.
 Most roofing companies just don't do them.
 That's your opportunity.

-53% of mobile users abandon a site that takes longer than 3 seconds to load.
-Washington has variable cell coverage.
-Your site needs to load fast on 4G in a rural area, not just on WiFi in the office.
+Yes.
+A slow site loses visitors and rankings, since most mobile users abandon a page that takes more than about three seconds to load (Google's mobile page-speed research).
+Washington has patchy cell coverage, so your site needs to load fast on a phone in a rural area, not just on office WiFi.

 Optimize images.
 Use caching.
-Test on a real phone with cellular data.
-Not a desktop simulator.
-A real phone.
+Test on a real phone with cellular data, not a desktop simulator.

-Core Web Vitals are a ranking factor.
-Run Lighthouse in Chrome DevTools.
-If your scores are under 80, fix them before you do anything else.
-A fast site is table stakes in 2026.
+Core Web Vitals are a Google ranking factor.
+Run Lighthouse in Chrome DevTools, and if your scores are under 80, fix them before anything else.
+Fast loading is table stakes in 2026.

-Use Google Search Console to see which keywords drive clicks.
-Double down on what works.
-Fix what doesn't.
+Use Google Search Console to see which keywords drive clicks, then double down on what works and fix what doesn't.

 Use SalesBridge CRM to track which pages generate the most leads.
 You might find your "emergency roof repair" page converts at 12% and your "new roof installation" page converts at 3%.
 Now you know where to focus.